q935970314/Deep-FlexISP/README.md

 * Tensorflow 1.15.1

 ### Dataset
 Download the dataset from [NTIRE2022 Night Photography Rendering Challenge](https://nightimaging.org/).
-And put the ".png" and ".json" into data folder.
+And put ".png" and ".json" files into the "data" folder.

 ### Evaluation
 ```